cityu-mo-course/bit010/spark/README.md

 ## Config Linux Cluster

-Master(10.0.2.100) and Slave01(10.0.2.101) use NAT network in VirtualBox to communicate with eachother
+Master(10.0.2.100) and Slave01(10.0.2.101) use NAT network in VirtualBox to communicate with each other

 In the hosts file of master and slave01